-Building on the current provincial strategy, (as of April 2015 when this document was first developed), the revised support services framework moves in the direction of a more integrated model of HIV care.
+Building on the current provincial strategy, the revised support services framework moves in the direction of a more integrated model of HIV care.
 HIV support services continue to be an important component of an evidence-informed, community-based response to HIV/AIDS in Ontario.
 The framework emphasizes two strategic approaches that affect how, why and to whom we deliver support services.